usnistgov/sesame/doc/tutorial/system.rst

     sys.illumination(f)

 Now we add some local charges to simulate the defect line of our system.
-We define the defect recombination paramters and give the two points that define the line::
+We define the defect recombination parameters and give the two points that define the line::

     S   = 1e5 * 1e-2           # trap recombination velocity [m/s]